 Risk Description Liquidity risk Liquidity risk arises when assets become difficult to sell in a reasonable timeframe and at a fair price.
 This can affect our ability to pay withdrawal requests in a timely way, or we may have to sell those assets at a lower price.
 Where we use third party managed funds, such as for the Positive Impact Fund, the underlying fund may defer or suspend withdrawals because of stressed market conditions, an unusually high volume of redemption requests, or other factors beyond our control.
 We have policies and procedures governing how we invest that are designed to reduce the likelihood or impact of this risk.
 Counterparty risk A party to a contract may not meet its obligations which may mean the full value of an investment may not be recovered.
 The Positive Impact Fund's underlying funds may engage in securities lending to manage their investments efficiently.
 Securities lending can lead to additional counterparty risk.
 We monitor the credit performance of our counterparties to reduce the likelihood or impact of this risk.
 Product risk Decisions made in relation to ASB Investment Funds may negatively affect a fund's performance.
 We only make material changes to ASB Investment Funds by going through our own internal approval process and after giving notice to, or discussing it with, the supervisor.
 Operational risk We or another person involved in the operation of ASB Investment Funds may fail to do what was agreed.
 For example, an underlying investment manager might invest outside of its mandate.
 This could adversely affect the value of your investment.
 We, and any people involved in ASB Investment Funds, have policies, procedures and processes governing how our obligations are performed and monitored to reduce the likelihood or impact of this risk.
 Regulatory risk Your investment could be affected by changes in the laws, regulations or rules around ASB Investment Funds.
+Climate Change risk The risks associated with climate change, such as extreme weather events, long-term weather shifts, rising sea levels, changes in investor sentiment and increased costs to businesses to lower emissions, are broad and may impact the overall economy and many of the other risk factors described above.
+Climate change risks also have the potential to increase over time.
+We seek to manage this risk by identifying and assessing climate related risks within the funds and we may change our investment strategies or policies where possible to better manage climate change risks.
 Specific risks that apply to Positive Impact Fund Risk Description Concentration risk The Positive Impact Fund investments are chosen to make a positive impact on society or the environment.
 Our third party fund managers set strict criteria for the type of investments that qualify for the Positive Impact Fund.
 This means it will generally hold fewer investments than our other funds and will be less diversified in the investments it can pursue, and may forego some potentially profitable opportunities on ethical grounds.
 The Positive Impact Fund may also end up with sector and geographical concentration, which may mean it is more impacted by a market or economic downturn in the relevant sectors, or geographical location.
 When a fund is less diversified, its value may fluctuate more.
 Emerging and frontier markets risk While the Positive Impact Fund generally invests in developed markets, it has a bias towards investing a limited amount of its growth assets in emerging or frontier market countries due to its impact objectives.
 Frontier and emerging markets are generally more sensitive to economic and political conditions than developed markets.